 He first came in contact with hypnosis when given a tape during an illness, and he found that profound control over our bodies and mind was available to all of us, and he wanted to learn more.

 After undergoing training in “traditional” hypnosis, David became aware that he had been using hypnotic techniques with the people who had been coming to him for help in his role as community counsellor.
 His original hypnosis training was revolutionised when he came in contact with the teaching of the American Psychiatrist, Dr Milton Erickson.
-Erickson’s teaching brings together the best of Rogerian psychotherapy with a unique understanding of the subconcious mind.
+Erickson’s teaching is underpinned by a unique understanding of the subconscious mind, which David appreciated.

 David was a gifted and dynamic teacher, and encouraged his students to take the best aspects from a range of different sources, enabling individuals to establish their own unique and effective method of practice.
 He brought a wealth of background and experience in the field, and used case studies and detailed examples in order to facilitate an experiential and practical studying experience.

 David Kennedy School was a stake holder and member of the Peak Body representing the hypnosis associations of Queensland to the Queensland Government.
 David was a delegate of the inaugural meeting of this group in 1994 and originally held the position of secretary.
 This group has been involved in sending submissions to the Legislative Review Committee, and has resulted in legislative change which allows individuals other than psychiatrists and psychologists to practice hypnosis.
 More recently, we have been involved with the development of a National Peak Body, which represents the hypnotherapy profession in Australia, and we maintain an active presence in the Hypnotherapy Profession in Australia.